Call: Inner Temple Trinity Term 1988

 Nick has extensive experience in dealing with traumatised victims and bereaved relatives both as counsel and reviewing lawyer.

-R v Milner The defendant raped and sexually and physically assaulted his female partner over a twelve month period.
+R v M:-The defendant raped and sexually and physically assaulted his female partner over a twelve month period.
 Convicted after trial at Durham Crown Court.